-Before any trips the Centre Manager or Activity Manager will inform Atlas staff, students and Group Leaders to remain vigilant when visiting main urban centres.
+Before any trips the Centre Manager or Activity and Excursion Manager will hold excursion briefings to inform Atlas staff, students and Group Leaders to remain vigilant when visiting main urban centres.
 When doing tourism activities, students will be accompanied at all times by Atlas staff.
 When they are given free time to go shopping, students must stay in groups of no less than four people.
 Atlas staff members will remain within the vicinity and set clear meeting times and places.
 Students will be required to check in with Atlas staff at intervals of one hour.
 Atlas staff will carry registers when on excursions.